 According to the American Pyrotechnics Association, nearly 80 percent of display firework revenue is associated with Independence Day celebrations across the United States.

 We love celebrating our independence day by being loud and proud, and pet owners in the past have accepted that fact.

 Pet parents have sat, huddled with their stressed furry animal friends in dark rooms, waiting for the 4th of July night to end.
 It is, after all, just one night.

 Now, however, fireworks aren’t relegated to the vaunted Fourth.
-With large-scale displays facing cancellation due to the ongoing COVID-19 pandemic, a glut of fireworks has entered the market, flooding American cities with huge amounts of legal - and illegal - pyrotechnics.
+A glut of fireworks has entered the market, flooding American cities with huge amounts of legal - and illegal - pyrotechnics.
 The result is an unending stream of loud noise - a nuisance for many of us humans, but an absolute nightmare for our pets.

 As Tim explains: “When I was in practice, there were certain kinds of medications that I frequently prescribed... and some of these medications, I would have to warn these owners - potential side effects include GI ulcerations, liver damage, and kidney damage.”

 While many of these side effects don’t present themselves unless an animal experiences an overdose, overdosing can unfortunately be common in the veterinary world.
 Our pets’ physiology can vary greatly, leading to differences in their rates of absorption for particular drugs.

 For those pet owners with particularly noise-averse dogs, this can add additional stress when fireworks are involved.
 The owner must choose between their furry friend being on the verge of a nervous break - or potentially overdosing their beloved pet.